Scientist Visa Sponsorship Jobs in Nevada

 Which visa types are most common for scientist roles in Nevada?

-The H-1B is the most common visa for scientists in Nevada, covering specialty occupations requiring at least a bachelor's degree in a directly related field.
+The H-1B visa is the most common visa for scientists in Nevada, covering specialty occupations requiring at least a bachelor's degree in a directly related field.
 Research scientists at national security sites or universities may also be sponsored under the O-1A for individuals with extraordinary ability.
 Some federal contractor roles involve specific clearance requirements that can affect eligibility, so confirming with the hiring employer early is important.

 Which cities in Nevada have the most scientist sponsorship jobs?